 Methamphetamines (meth) are dangerously addictive illegal drugs that stimulate the central nervous system of the body, causing increases in energy and alertness that last up to 12 hours.
 If you’re struggling with a meth addiction, you may have been up for days at this point, strung out and unable to relax.
 You may notice that meth is slowly taking over your life, ruining your relationships with other people, and causing trouble in fulfilling your responsibilities at work, home, or school.
-You know that stopping the drug is hard, but you know that living as a meth addict, or tweaker, is not the life you want.
+You know that stopping the drug is hard without help from a treatment center or hospital, but you know that living as a meth addict is not the life you want.

-At Highland Ridge Hospital, we’ve worked for over 25 years treating people in our community who struggle with substance addiction and dependency.
-We’ve helped countless people learn the skills to get – and stay – sober.
+At Highland Ridge Hospital, located in Salt Lake City, we’ve worked for over 25 years treating people in our community who struggle with substance addiction and dependency.
+We’ve helped countless people at our meth addiction treatment center learn the skills to get – and stay – sober.
 It’s time to let go of the meth and get back to living the life you know you deserve.

 If your loved one is addicted to methamphetamines, you may be petrified of losing him or her to the drug.
 You’ve probably read the shocking complications of meth abuse and you may realize you’re losing more and more of your loved one to the drug.
 You may not know how to stop this horrible drug addiction or what to say to your loved one.
 You know that something needs to be done.
-Here are some tips for helping your loved one seek treatment for meth addiction:
+Here are some tips for helping your loved one seek treatment at an addiction center or hospital for meth addiction:

 Research addiction: You’ve probably learned a bit about the drug methamphetamine, but you may not be fully aware of the way in which addiction works.
 Addiction, like heart disease, is a disease that requires chronic, long-term therapy and maintenance.
 To fully understand what your loved one is going through, you need to understand the way that addiction affects the mind.